Home

 Muay Thai

-All titles are $39.95 each
+DVDs are $39.95 each

 Shaolin

 Out of the mist shrouded Shaolin Temple has come the most famous style of oriental martial arts known to the world.
 Shaolin is famous for its lightening quick hand techniques and devastating kicks.
 The first 10 tapes of this style is taught by world famous martial artist Kwong Wing Lam, a direct descendant in a long line of martial artist masters from the Temple.
-Each of the ten famous forms of Northern Shaolin is demonstrated on an individual tape.
+Each of the ten famous forms of Northern Shaolin is demonstrated on an individual DVD.
 The classic ten forms of the Northern Shaolin Temple are also known as Bok Sil Lum, in Cantonese.

 the classic Northern Shaolin Series: